Measurement of the top-quark pole mass in dileptonic $t\bar{t}+ 1\text{-jet}$ events at $\sqrt{s}=13$ TeV with the ATLAS experiment: Results

 The differential cross-section measurement and mass extraction are moreover repeated on sub-sets of the data, splitting the data by data-taking period.
 In each case, the data is corrected using the Monte Carlo simulation corresponding to the sub-set in question.
 Good agreement is found for the measured \Mpole\ values in different data-taking periods, with differences covered by single-period statistical uncertainties.

 Finally, the top-quark mass measurement based on the $2\rightarrow3$ parton level prediction is repeated with different choices for the $\pT$ cuts on the additional jet, at 30~\GeV~and 60~\GeV.
 The \pT\ cut variation is synchronized at parton and detector level and the unfolding correction is re-derived for each value.
-Results for \Mpole are found to be stable against the choice of the $\pT$ cut, with changes in the extracted mass value of $\pm250~\MeV$.
+The results for \Mpole are found to be stable against the choice of the $\pT$ cut, with changes in the extracted mass value of $\pm250~\MeV$.
+The total uncertainty of the measurement increases with the lower \pt\ requirement and the total uncertainty with the 60 GeV requirement is similar to the total uncertainty with the nominal selection.
+Theoretical scale uncertainties for the 30~\GeV requirement are found to be 100~\MeV larger than for the 50~\GeV or 60~\GeV requirements.
+The jet energy scale uncertainty is reduced by 150~\MeV when the selection requirement is increased, while the statistical and some modelling uncertainties increase.
+Future measurements with larger datasets may therefore benefit from using tighter selection requirements.

 The results of this analysis are compared with other top-quark mass determinations in Figure~\ref{fig:summary_pole_mass}.
 The values of the top-quark pole mass in Eq.~(\ref{eq:massresult}) and Eq.~(\ref{eq:results_pdfs}) are in agreement with the determination by CMS using the same approach~\cite{CMS-TOP-21-008} and with earlier ATLAS results on Run~1 data~\cite{TOPQ-2014-06,TOPQ-2019-12}.
 The uncertainty of the result presented in this paper are slightly larger, mainly due to the more extensive set of modeling uncertainties considered.